railaru/coding-test/README.md

 ~to run on a local development server:

+step 1:
 npm install

-and
+step:2
 npm start

+step:3
+Open your browser and go to http://localhost:8080

 ~to create a production build
+step: 1
+install dependancies if you haven't already (npm install)

+step: 2
 npm run build